32 Essential Parts of a Car: Expert Guide with Names, Functions & Diagrams

 Subsequently, the now-heated coolant moves towards the radiator, where it undergoes a cooling process through exposure to ambient air.

-The radiator’s complex network of fins and pipe surfaces actively helps in the cooling of the coolant.
+The radiator’s complex network of fins and pipe surfaces actively helps cool the coolant.

 Automobile engines can be classified into two primary cooling categories: water and oil.